-- If the camera's internal temperature increases due to prolonged Live View shooting or under a high ambient temperature, a white < 1 > or red < 10 > icon will appear. - The white < > icon indicates that the image quality of still photos will deteriorate.
-It is recommended that you temporarily exit Live View shooting and allow the camera to cool down before shooting again. - The red < 10 > icon indicates that the Live View shooting will soon stop automatically.
+- If the camera's internal temperature increases due to prolonged Live < 10 > icon will appear. - The white < 10 > icon indicates that the image quality of still photos will deteriorate.
+It is recommended that you temporarily exit Live View shooting and allow the camera to cool down before shooting again. - The red < 100 > icon indicates that the Live View shooting will soon stop automatically.
 If this happens, you will not be able to shoot again until the camera's internal temperature decreases.
 Exit the Live View shooting or turn off the power and let the camera rest for a while. - Using Live View shooting at a high temperature for a prolonged period will cause the < 10 > or < 10 > icon to appear earlier.
-When you are not shooting, always turn off the camera. - If the camera's internal temperature is high, the quality of images shot with high ISO speed or long exposure may deteriorate even before the white < 1 > icon is displayed.
+When you are not shooting, always turn off the camera. - If the camera's internal temperature is high, the quality of images shot with high ISO speed or long exposure may deteriorate even before the white < 13 > icon is displayed.